cbaggers/gl-to-sexp/README.md

       ["funcNameDifferentCase [differentArgType]", 140, 150, 330, 400, 410, 420, 430, 440, 450],
       ... more version info for other signatures... ]]

-What Ι dont like is that the versions signature is a string.
+What Ι dont like is that the function signature for the version list is a string.
 I need to parse this but havent done yet.